OCA/reporting-engine/report_qweb_encrypt/readme/USAGE.rst

-To make a report encryptable mark the field `Encryptable` in the report record.
+To make a report encryptable mark the field `Encryption` in the report record.